menu

 Living in Rye Brook

 Rye Brook is a somewhat small village located in the state of New York.
-With a population of 9,851 people and two constituent neighborhoods, Rye Brook is the 186th largest community in New York.
+With a population of 9,851 people and two associated neighborhoods, Rye Brook is the 186th largest community in New York.

 Rye Brook home prices are not only among the most expensive in New York, but Rye Brook real estate also consistently ranks among the most expensive in America.